Akshatmaurya25/InclusiFI/README.md

-# Inclusifi: Decentralized Credit Scoring for the Unbanked
+# InclusiFi: Decentralized Credit Scoring for the Unbanked

 ## Overview
-Inclusifi is a blockchain-based credit scoring system designed to provide financial inclusion for unbanked individuals.
+InclusiFi is a blockchain-based credit scoring system designed to provide financial inclusion for unbanked individuals.
 By analyzing **crypto wallet transactions, smart contract interactions, and on-chain activity**, Inclusifi generates a **reliable credit score** without relying on traditional banking data.
 This solution enables **DeFi lenders, Web3 financial services, and digital asset holders** to assess creditworthiness transparently and efficiently.

 ## Problem Statement & Our Solution
 ### Problem
 Over **300 million crypto users** lack access to traditional credit due to the absence of **bank accounts and financial history**.
 Current credit assessment models do not accommodate Web3 users, limiting their ability to access loans and financial services.

 ### Solution
-Inclusifi leverages **blockchain transaction history, wallet activity, and decentralized finance (DeFi) participation** to generate an alternative credit score.
+InclusiFi leverages **blockchain transaction history, wallet activity, and decentralized finance (DeFi) participation** to generate an alternative credit score.
 By integrating on-chain data, our model provides a **trustless, verifiable, and transparent** credit assessment system that empowers unbanked individuals to access lending opportunities.

 ## Key Features
 - **On-Chain Credit Scoring** – Uses wallet transaction history, smart contract interactions, and asset holdings to evaluate creditworthiness.